Chart Color Schemes

 Currans Hill is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Currans Hill, as evaluated at the latest Census, consisted of 94.6% houses and 5.4% other dwellings.
-In comparison, Sydney metro had 92.7% houses and 7.3% other dwellings.
-Home ownership in Currans Hill was 16.4%, with mortgaged dwellings at 55.6% and rented ones at 27.9%.
+In Currans Hill, as per the latest Census evaluation, 94.6% of dwellings were houses, with the remaining 5.4% being semi-detached, apartments, or other types.
+This compares to Sydney metro's figures of 92.7% houses and 7.3% other dwellings.
+Home ownership in Currans Hill stood at 16.4%, with mortgaged dwellings at 55.6% and rented ones at 27.9%.
 The median monthly mortgage repayment was $2,167, below Sydney metro's average of $2,383.
-Median weekly rent was $450, compared to Sydney metro's $480.
-Nationally, Currans Hill's mortgage repayments were higher at $2,167 than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median weekly rent in Currans Hill was $450, compared to Sydney metro's $480.
+Nationally, Currans Hill's mortgage repayments were higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing